 |Dietary Fiber 0g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This two-ingredient tomato butter recipe is simple to prepare and makes good use of a bumper crop of tomatoes -- ripe red or unripe green!
-It calls for only two ingredients -- tomatoes and sugar.
-That's it!
-Spices (cinnamon, allspice, and cloves) and lemon zest are optional but I think they tend to mask the wonderful tomato flavor.
+This 2-ingredient tomato butter recipe is simple to prepare and makes good use of a bumper crop of tomatoes—ripe red or unripe green!
+It calls for only 2 ingredients: tomatoes and sugar.
+Spices (cinnamon, allspice, and cloves) and lemon zest are optional but they can mask the wonderful tomato flavor.

-The tomato pulp can be reduced to a butter consistency by cooking on the stovetop, in the microwave, in a slow cooker on in the oven.
+The tomato pulp can be reduced to a butter consistency by cooking on the stovetop, in the microwave, in a slow cooker, or in the oven.

 Force pulp through a sieve or food mill.

-Combine tomato purée with sugar and choose one of the following cooking methods.
+Combine tomato purée with sugar and choose 1 of the following cooking methods.

-Slow Cooker: Place sweetened tomato pulp in a slow cooker with the lid partially off to let steam escape.
-Set at low and cook, stirring occasionally, for 6 to 12 hours or overnight, or until thick enough so the butter doesn't run off a spoon when turned upside down.
+Place sweetened tomato pulp in a slow cooker with the lid partially off to let steam escape.
+Set at low and cook, stirring occasionally.
+Keep it cooking for 6 to 12 hours or overnight, or else until thick enough so the butter doesn't run off a spoon when turned upside down.

-If you don't process in a water bath, the tomato butter can be kept refrigerated for up to three weeks or frozen for up to one year.
+- If you don't process in a water bath, the tomato butter can be kept refrigerated for up to 3 weeks or frozen for up to 1 year.